zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-general.md

 Most fixes is resolved within one business day.

 ## Do you support EF Core
 We do not yet.
-We are currently re-writing the library to support:
+We are currently re-writing the library to support it.

-- EF Core
-- EF5
-- EF4